What Makes a Breed Good for First-Time Owners?

 Size: 4-70 pounds (depending on variety) | Energy: Moderate to high | Lifespan: 10-18 years

-Poodles are among the most intelligent breeds, which makes them highly trainable but also means they need mental stimulation.
-Their non-shedding coat is a major advantage for allergy sufferers, though it requires regular professional grooming every 4 to 6 weeks.
+Poodles are wicked smart.
+That makes them highly trainable, but it also means they need serious mental enrichment.
+Their non-shedding coat is a huge advantage for allergy sufferers.

 Best for: Allergy sufferers, owners who enjoy training and mental games, anyone looking for a breed that comes in multiple sizes.